zackemannen81/Beat-Blaster/docs/vertical-mode.md

 ### Touch / Mobile
 - Left half of the screen provides a horizontal slide pad to steer the ship.
-- Right half acts as a hold-to-fire surface; triple tapping anywhere triggers a bomb.
+- Right half acts as a hold-to-fire surface; double tapping anywhere triggers a bomb.

 ## Difficulty Profiles
 Difficulty is selected through `difficultyProfileId` inside `src/config/tracks.json`.
 The profile contributes multipliers that feed GameScene and Spawner.